JacksonBates/fcc-git-nomic/RULES.md

 ## 3 - Rule Acceptance
 A rule must be accepted by vote before it is passed into effect.
 A rule passes if it receives 3 votes in its favour.
 A rule cannot pass if there are 3 votes against it.
 Players cast their votes by commenting on open Pull Requests.
+Players cannot cast votes for rules they've proposed.

 ## 4 - Citizenship Rights
 A player cannot propose a new rule if there are any outstanding proposals they have not personally cast a vote on.
 They must check the open Pull Requests and cast votes.
 If the number of votes required to pass or reject a rule have already been cast, they do not need to vote.